-UN health agency aims to wipe out transfats worldwide
+UN health agency aims to wipe out trans fats worldwide

-LONDON (AP) — The World Health Organization has released a plan to help countries wipe out transfats from the global food supply.
+NEW YORK (AP) — The World Health Organization has released a plan to help countries wipe out trans fats from the global food supply in the next five years.

-In a release issued Monday, the U.N. health agency said eliminating transfats is critical to preventing deaths worldwide.
-WHO estimates that eating transfats — commonly found in baked and processed foods — leads to the deaths of more than 500,000 people from heart disease every year.
+The United Nations agency has in the past pushed to exterminate infectious diseases, but now it’s aiming to erase a hazard linked to chronic illness.

-Several countries including Denmark have already virtually eliminated transfats by introducing legal limits on the industrially-produced oils.
-Transfats are also naturally found in meat and dairy products.
+In a statement Monday, the U.N. health agency said eliminating trans fats is critical to preventing deaths worldwide.
+WHO estimates that eating trans fats — commonly found in baked and processed foods — leads to the deaths of more than 500,000 people from heart disease every year.

-Dr. Tom Frieden, a former director of the U.S. Centers for Disease Control and Prevention, called transfats “an unnecessary toxic chemical that kills,” noting that New York got rid of it a decade ago.
+WHO Director-General Tedros Adhanom Ghebreyesus was to speak on the topic at a news conference in Geneva later Monday.

 Most Read Business Stories